President and vice presidents

 Sharon Witherspoon is Head of Policy at the Academy of Social Sciences.
 She also currently sits on the Senior Salaries Review Board, where she is involved in a major review of judicial salaries and is a trustee of Full Fact.

 Sharon worked for several years in applied social science research, designing and carrying out evaluations of government programmes, and serving as part of the original research team on the British Social Attitudes survey.
 She was at the Nuffield Foundation for 19 years, first heading its programmes of social research and social policy, and then for three years as Director.
-While there, she led the development of the £19.5m Q-Step programme, funded jointly by the Nuffield Foundation, the UK Economic and Social Research Council (ESRC) and the Higher Education Funding Council for England (HEFCE), to improve quantitative research skills for UK social science undergraduates.
+While there, Sharon led the development of the £19.5m Q-Step programme, funded jointly by the Nuffield Foundation, the UK ESRC, and the Higher Education Funding Council for England (HEFCE), to improve quantitative research skills for UK social science undergraduates.